tcoulter/evmscript/README.md

 ### bail()

 This is a simple helper that reverts with no reason string.
+From a gas perspective, this is the cheapest revert available.

 Definition: `Action: [], bail() => []`